LukeZurg22/SKSSL/SKSSL/DOCUMENTATION/0_SETUP.ENGINE_CONFIG.md

 > The way a GUM file is loaded may change!

 # Game Content Loader
 By default this requires the ECS to be enabled!
-The GameContentLoader class is an abstract inheritable class that allows a developer to create their own loader that couples into the system.
+The PrototypeLoader class is an abstract inheritable class that allows a developer to create their own loader that couples into the system.
 They are provided abstract [De]Serialize methods to override to turn text into Prototype lists.

 The Content Loaders exclusively handle prototyping, nothing more.
 Supply your own extensions, and your own logic!